sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 ## Projects

-We will be asking you to get into groups of maximum 5 people and work on a project of your choice Project ideas this year should ideally be based on the UN's Sustainable Development Goals, https://www.un.org/sustainabledevelopment/ but they can also be related to anything from your own experience.
+We will be asking you to get into groups of maximum 5 people and work on a project of your choice.

+Project ideas this year should ideally be based on the UN's Sustainable Development Goals, https://www.un.org/sustainabledevelopment/ but they can also be related to anything from your own experience.

 A few ideas (please add your own)